getodk/docs/docs/central-install-digital-ocean.rst

      $ docker compose exec service node lib/bin/s3.js reset-failed-to-pending
      $ docker compose exec service node lib/bin/s3.js upload-pending 1

-Once you have a working configuration, Central will move new and existing files from the database to the external storage provider every night.
-Each night that there are new files to process, there will be a :doc:`Central Server Audit Log <central-server-audits/>` entry created with successes and failures.
+Once you have a working configuration, Central will move new and existing files from the database to the external storage provider once every 24 hours.
+In each 24-hour period that there are new files to process, there will be a :doc:`Central Server Audit Log <central-server-audits/>` entry created with successes and failures.

 If there are any issues uploading a file, it will be marked as `failed` and will stay in the database.
 You can use the ``reset-failed-to-pending`` command as shown above to try again.